napari/napari/docs/naps/2-conda-based-packaging.md

 ### Milestone 3: Adding support for conda packages in the plugin manager

-napari has its own plugin manager, which so far relied on `pip` to install packages available on PyPI.
+napari has its own plugin manager, which so far has relied on `pip` to install packages available on PyPI.
 To make it compatible with conda packaging, three key changes are needed:

 1. The list of packages on conda-forge does not necessarily match the one coming from PyPI.
 Right